Are you planning a trip to Italy?

-Y: "Oggi sono andata al Maschio Angioino e ho fatto delle belle foto." = "Today I went to the Maschio Angioino and I took some beautiful pictures."
+Y: "Oggi sono andata al Maschio Angioino e ho fatto delle belle foto." = "Today I've been to the Maschio Angioino and I've taken some beautiful pictures."

-NF: "Napoli è una bella città, e penso che valga la pena vederla una volta nella vita." = "Naples is a amazing city, I think it's worth seeing it once in a lifetime."
+NF: "Napoli è una bella città, e penso che valga la pena vederla una volta nella vita." = "Naples is an amazing city, I think it's worth seeing it once in a lifetime."

 Y: "Non molto tempo fa ho pensato a questo viaggio in Italia alla scoperta del paese natio di mio nonno." = "Not too long ago I decided to make this trip to explore the country where my grandfather was born."

 NF: "Che bella idea!
 Ricercare le tue radici è interessante.
 Dove vuoi andare precisamente?" = "What a great idea!
 Discovering your roots is very interesting.
 Where would you like to go, exactly?"